linagora/linshare/documentation/EN/epics/new-admin-portal/story-27-admin-manage-group-provider.md

 **UC2.
 Edit LDAP Group Provider**

 - I select Group Providers, if current selected domain already had an group provider, screen 4 will be displayed.
-- On this screen, i can edit all fields: LDAP connection, group filter, Basedn, chekcbox Search user in other domains.
+- On this screen, i can edit all fields: LDAP connection, group filter, Basedn, checkbox Search user in other domains.
 - I click button Save, the system will validate if any mandatory field is blank, it will be highlighted in red and a message:"[field name] cannot be blank"
 - If there is no error, the Group provider is updated and there will be a successful notification.
 - If i click button Reset, all the fields will be reset to the before-updated values.